andrzejressel/pulumi-wasm/docs/Internal/Supporting new language.md

 - Generating glue code for providers

-`pulumi_wasm_rust` and `pulumi_wasm_macro` should be used as an example - combined they have about 100 LOC and they only create abstration over WASM calls.
+`pulumi_wasm_rust` and `pulumi_wasm_macro` should be used as an example - combined they have about 100 LOC and they only create abstration over Wasm calls.

 ## Optional